Skip to main content

 It is possible to customize the visuals of Keycloak using themes.
 In order to persistently deploy a theme, you need to provide a link to an extension containing this theme in the field theme_url.
 If you want to create a theme, the official documentation is a good starting point.

 The apisix section allows to enable or disable the API Management.
-The two replicas ttributes allow to control how many gateway or etcd instances are created.
+The two replicas attributes allow to control how many gateway or etcd instances are created.

-Additionally the section of api_credetials defines tokes for the apisix management APIs.
+Additionally the section of api_credentials defines tokes for the apisix management APIs.
+Some users experience problems when these keys contain special characters.
+We recommend to choose sufficiently long keys without special characters.

 The section of api_dashboard defines the credentials and the jwt secret for the dashboard.